alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 part and 10 clues in the other, you are not going to do a 1:1 matching, so you can immediately discard trying a 1:1 match and think of doing something else.

-I'd call this the numerology of the puzzle.
+I like to call this the numerology of the puzzle.
 At the start of a puzzle, quickly count the most salient parts of the puzzle, and keep any interesting correspondences in mind.
 When testsolving
 [Light Show](https://2021.teammatehunt.com/puzzles/light-show) from Teammate Hunt 2021,
-we knew it corresponded to [Tumbled Tower](https://2021.teammatehunt.com/puzzles/tumbled-tower) in some way, but weren't sure on the rules for how it'd do so.
-So after we did some work, I decided to count every square in the Light Show grid, found there were 133 of them, and noted this equaled 7 * 19.
-There were 19 septaminos in Tumbled Tower.
-We already suspected we'd use the septaminos in some way, but counting let us conclude that they should fit exactly with no overlaps or gaps.
+we knew it corresponded to [Tumbled Tower](https://2021.teammatehunt.com/puzzles/tumbled-tower) in some way, but weren't sure on the rules for how it would work.
+So I decided to count every square in the Light Show grid.
+There were 133 of them, which was 7 * 19, matching the 19 [heptominos](https://en.wikipedia.org/wiki/Heptomino)
+in Tumbled Tower.
+We already suspected we'd use the heptominos in some way, but counting let us conclude that they should fit exactly with no overlaps or gaps.

 #### Search everything

-Honestly, a lot of puzzle solving is about taking random parts of the puzzle and throwing it into a search engine.
+Honestly, a lot of puzzle solving is about taking random parts of the puzzle and throwing them into a search engine.
 Search the flavor text.
 Search just half of the flavor text.
 Add quotation marks to do exact phrase searches.
 Search all your answers together and see if something shows up.
 Randomly drop out words from all of the previous searches and try again.
-I haven't tried asking an LLM to find patterns in the same way yet - it tends to make up patterns where patterns don't exist.

 There are a lot of variables you can tweak in your search engine queries.
 The heuristic I use is that if there aren't obvious starting points, I will search the puzzle title, the flavortext, all proper nouns, and